AndreDlm/docs/part-5/requalification.md

 - "**Id**": Whenever a project is referenced within a qualification plan: it happens via its project id.
 Any non-empty string can be defined by the author of a qualification plan as a project id (the only restriction: a project id must be _unique_ within one qualification plan).

-- "**Path**": path to a project **snapshot**.
+- "**Path**": path to a project **snapshot** .
 Can be defined:

   - Either in form of an URL of remote file (e.g. "_https://github.com/Open-Systems-Pharmacology/Sufentanil-Model/releases/download/v1.1/Sufentanil.json_"
   - or in form of a path to a LOCAL file (given **relative to the location of current qualification plan**), e.g. "_Input/Itraconazole-Model.json_")

 - "**BuildingBlocks**": OPTIONAL, may be empty.
 List of inherited building blocks.

   The idea behind is: The use-case requires some building blocks (e.g. compound, individual, ...) to be exactly **the same in one or more projects**.
-Instead of modifying those projects by hand, the qualification plan can automate this action and ensure that building blocks are used consistently.
+Instead of modifing those projects by hand, the qualificaton plan can automate this action and ensure that building blocks are used consistently.

   - "**Type**": type of a building block (one of: "_Compound_", "_Event_", "_Formulation_", "_Individual_", "_ObserverSet_", "_Population_", "_Protocol_")
   - "**Name**": name of a building block (must be the same in both parent and child project)